 - If an unmarried woman was found to be with child, she was considered to have been prostituting herself and put to death by burning.
 That’s in GENESIS 38:21 concerning Yudah and Tamar.
 In that case, however, Tamar was saved from burning because she was pregnant to her father-in-law in order to raise up a son for her deceased husband.

 - There is only one other scenario whereby the woman could be saved: if her betrothed, or her husband stepped in to marry her and accept the child as his own.
-This was the case with Hoshiyah and his wife, Gomer, who played the harlot and become pregnant twice to other men, and of course Mary and Joseph.
+This was the case with Hoshiyah and his wife, Gomer, who played the harlot and become pregnant twice to other men, and the case of course with Mary and Joseph.
 The father of the baby can marry the pregnant woman also, thereby saving her, which pertains to point number one above.

-In our modern day, particularly western countries, we really have a shallow view of how deeply sinful any type of sexual immorality is.
+In our modern day, particularly western countries, we really have a shallow view of how deeply sinful is any type of sexual immorality.
 And though Christians know about keeping themselves pure until marriage, they are not well-informed about the Laws above.
 When I was attending Bible College in Papua New Guinea–it was a reputable college with a large Pentecostal Foursquare Gospel Church–the leadership had no idea of YHWH’s proper protocol in cases where church members fell into sexual sin.
 Because they didn’t keep, teach, know, or believe to be relevant for us today the Old Testament Laws.

 One of my good friends, a single girl, who was working in the church office when I arrived at the college, was found to be pregnant.
 She was immediately dismissed from her position.
 The head pastors strongly suggested the expectant mother give up her baby for adoption so she could go into ministry.
 They deemed ‘ministry’ much more important than a ‘mere’ child.
 She gave birth to the baby, a beautiful little boy, and was in the process of deciding whether to keep him or not.
 She lived at home with her parents, so was not destitute or anything.

 When I saw my friend with her little boy, and she told me the story I was shocked by the pastors’ response.
 I told her the BABY was her ministry and she should keep him.
-Then a short time later, I was talking to one of my fellow college students one evening.
+Then a short time later, I was talking to Jeremiah, one of my fellow college students, one evening.
 He was telling me how several of them went to one of the islands for a holiday before our college year started, and he fell into sin with his girlfriend, the one who had the baby.
 He just asked me, “Whose baby do you think that is?”
 I looked at him blankly, wondering why he was asking me.
 “It’s my baby!” he said.

 The moral of the story is clear: don’t have sex with someone to whom you aren’t married, or failing that, to anyone you wouldn’t want to marry and with whom you wouldn’t want to have a baby.
 As my mother advised me in my late teens when I started nursing: ‘Keep yourself for your husband.’
-She had written this on a lovely card of congratulations upon commencing my nursing career.
-It embarrassed me, and I said into the air–for she wasn’t with me when I opened the card–“Too late, Mum,” not realizing for many years the import of what I’d done, and dishonour towards her.
+She had written this on a lovely card of congratulations to me upon commencing my nursing career.
+It embarrassed me, and I said into the air–for she wasn’t with me when I opened the card–“Too late, Mum,” not realizing for many years the import of what I’d done, and my dishonour towards her.
 Nor how truly valuable is a girl’s purity.